tytydraco/yessleep/out/An_Old_Phone_Booth_Appeared_Outside_My_House_When_I_Answered_It_The_Voice_On_The_Other_End_Was_Eerily_Familiar.md

 I couldn’t explain what was happening, but I could clearly remember writing it, but I couldn’t remember talking to Suzan, or in this case, myself.

 I flicked the page to a passage I wrote the night my life changed forever.
-It was the night my Dad killed my mother and tried to kill me.
+It was the night my dad killed my mom and tried to kill me.
 For the little girl on the phone, that date was tomorrow night.

 This time I waited in the phone booth for the phone to ring.